 Two other uses of measure expressions provide evidence that we independently need an operation that maps interval-based denotations for measure expressions to individual-based denotations.
-First, individual-denoting measure expressions can be used by themselves, not only in pseudo-partitives - see (9).
-Second, a measure expression can provide the restrictor of a quantifier over individuals, as shown in (10) and (11) (naturally occurring examples, courtesy of www.google.com).
-The corresponding bare and quantified Romanian constructions are also felicitous.
-Such bare / quantified measure constructions seem to be possible only with monotonic measure expressions.
+First, individual-denoting measure expressions can be used by themselves - see (9).
+Second, a measure expression can provide the restrictor of a quantifier over individuals - see (10) and (11) (naturally occurring examples, courtesy of www.google.com).
+The corresponding bare/quantified Romanian constructions are also felicitous.
+Such bare/quantified measure constructions seem to be possible only with monotonic measures.

-- (9) Mary bought two kilograms of cherries and John already ate one kilogram. - (10) The Allies massed 3091 guns, or one to every six yards of an eleven mile front. - (11) There was a policeman every two yards, on both sides of the road, from one end of the town to the other.
+- (9) Mary bought two kilograms of cherries and John already ate one kilogram. - (10) The Allies massed 3091 guns, or one to every six yards of an eleven mile front. - (11) There was a policeman every two yards, on both sides of the road.